-A host management interface may be configured manually in the installer or later in TNSR or in CentOS.
+A host management interface may be configured manually in the installer or later in TNSR or in the operating system.
 See Installation for the full procedure to configure a host OS management interface during installation, and Host Interfaces for information on configuring host OS interfaces from within TNSR.